gunthercox/DataHub/README.md

 - Load balanced behind [Nginx](https://nginx.org).
 - Data stored using [Redis](https://redis.io).

+Redis instances use a single thread which is optimal for robotics applications running on Raspberry Pis.
+Although a single instance of redis has exceptional performance, redis can be scaled as needed as an application usage grows.

 ## Data Format

 Data should be sent to the API in the form of a POST request with the